Azure/iotedge/doc/reported_states_during_deployment.md

 | 417  | ConfigEmptyError - no deployment has been send to IoT Edge |
 | 500  | Failed - something has gone wrong when applying a deployment |

-The code will be 406(Unknown) until the edgeAgent is able to connect to the IoT Hub service, and will be set to 406 when edgeAgent shuts down.
+The code will be 406(Unknown) until \$edgeAgent is able to connect to the IoT Hub service, and will be set to 406 when \$edgeAgent shuts down.

-Once online, the code may be 417(ConfigEmptyError) until the edgeAgemt receives a non-empty deployment.
+Once online, the code may be 417(ConfigEmptyError) until \$edgeAgent receives a non-empty deployment.

 Once the deployment is successfully realized, the code will be 200(Ok).